ibm-cloud-docs/security-compliance/pricing.md

 The service offers two pricing plans.

 Trial
-:   To test the service, you can enroll in a Trial period where you have access the full capabilities of the service for 30 days at no charge.
+:   To test the service, you can enroll in a Trial period where you have access to the full capabilities of the service for 30 days at no charge.
 You can create profiles, set up credentials, and configure your account to evaluate your resources, among other things.
 Each account can have 1 instance of the trial service for the lifetime of the account.

 Standard
 :   With a Standard plan, you are able to access the full capabilities of the service without limitations.
 However, you are charged per evaluation.